Jyotish547/Portfolio/Proposal.md

 1. **Prototyping/proof of concept:**

-  1. Draft the basic layout and structure
+    a.
+Draft the basic layout and structure
-  2. Create low-fidelity mockups for all pages
+    b.
+Create low-fidelity mockups for all pages
-  3. Identify key interactive elements
+    c.
+Identify key interactive elements

 2. **MVP (Minimum Viable Product):**

-  1. Develop a functional site with basic interactivity
+    a.
+Develop a functional site with basic interactivity
-  2. Include at least 3 showcased projects
+    b.
+Include at least 3 showcased projects
-  3. Implement primary navigation and contact information along with a working form to be able to reach out for collaborations, etc.
+    c.
+Implement primary navigation and contact information along with a working form to be able to reach out for collaborations, etc.

 3. **Stretch Goals:**

-  1. Using a CMS for efficiently adding my portfolio work
+    a.
+Using a CMS for efficiently adding my portfolio work
-  2. Adding a Client testimonials and feedback (Will request a few testimonials from my clients I worked with before).
+    b.
+Adding a Client testimonials and feedback (Will request a few testimonials from my clients I worked with before).